The Wyze Cam Pan v3 is ready for the great outdoors

 An illustration of a camera lens on a grey background.

-The new design gives the Wyze Cam Pan v3 a greater view range.
-Both it and its predecessor can fully rotate horizontally, but the newer version ups the vertical rotation from 93° to 180°, while keeping the 120° field of view lens.
-It supports up to 256 GB microSD cards for local recording and a built-in speaker and microphone for two-way audio.
+The redesign of the Cam Pan v3 enhances its viewing capacity.
+It retains the full horizontal rotation capability and increases its vertical rotation from 93° to 180°, all the while maintaining a 120° lens field of view.
+This model accommodates up to 256 GB microSD cards for local storage and includes a built-in speaker and microphone for basic two-way audio interactions.

 A portrait photo oif Liam Alexander Colman, the author, creator, and owner of Home Assistant Guide wearing a suit.